ujjwalbb30/nd00333-capstone/starter_file/README.md

 print(resp.json())                                                    ### printing the result of the request sent

-the predicted result for the above given data test sample was '0' that meaning that the patient did not die during the follow-up period.
+the predicted result for the above given data test sample was '0' meaning that the patient did not die during the follow-up period.

 ## Screen Recording
 *TODO* Provide a link to a screen recording of the project in action.
 Remember that the screencast should demonstrate: